Using Biocides for Cooling Towers

 Bacteria and microorganisms cause a host of problems that require cooling tower biocide water treatment to resolve.
 Biocides can treat:

-• Biological growth: Bacteria, algae, fungi and viruses survive and thrive in cooling towers without biocide cooling tower treatment.
+• Biological growth: Bacteria, algae, fungi, and viruses survive and thrive in cooling towers without biocide cooling tower treatment.

 • Biofilm: Slime deposits form on cooling tower surfaces, disrupting water flow and heat transfer.